Adding your own custom code to the 6502 Second Processor version using TINA

 Programmers of the BBC Micro know all about SHEILA, FRED and JIM, and BBC Master coders are also friendly with LYNNE, HAZEL and ANDY.
 You don't get far in 6502 assembly language on the Acorn platforms without bumping into one of these important areas of memory, all of which map onto key parts of the system, from the 6522 VIA chips to the Master's shadow RAM.
 Acorn clearly liked their catchy nicknames.

 But the 6502 Second Processor version of Elite introduces a brand new character, TINA, and exactly what she does is a bit of a mystery.
-Sure, it's easy enough to track her down in the I/O processor's code, at the end of the STARTUP routine, but what exactly does TINA do?
+Sure, it's easy enough to track her down in the I/O processor's code - she's mentioned at the end of the STARTUP routine, and TINA herself is at &0B00 - but what exactly does TINA do?

 I wonder what the original plans were for TINA, as there are no clues in the source code.
 It's intriguing stuff...